 | WEDNESDAY, NOVEMBER 28, 2012

 Today is Special Sib's of a D Kid Day!
 A day dedicated to those AMAZING siblings who support their brothers, and or sisters with their diabetes.
 From waiting to eat until a bg comes down, grabbing a juice box, or just being there to witness all the heartache diabetes can cause.
+Many times these siblings are also left feeling like they may come in second, or aren't give as much attention because of diabetes.
 We want them to know how amazing, wonderful and fantastic they are.

 JUSTICE'S MISBEHAVING PANCREAS D Sibs Day Reminder!!!

 It's almost here.it's s coming.
 Do you have a sibling who is your support system?
 Who has been there for you through the ups and downs (literally)?!
 Does your child have a sibling like that?
 If so help us honor them!
 We have dedicated one day of Diabetes Awareness Month to these special siblings!
 Whether you blog,Facebook, tweet or do You Tube videos you can participate!
 Tell us about this special Sib,what makes them special and how they support you or your D kid.
 Share pics, stories and more!

 - #DBlessings Week -Family